azdavis/azdavis.net/posts/define-pl-01.md

   \mathtt{else} \ \mathtt{789}
 $$

-In the informal semantics for if-expressions, we only defined the behavior for when the conditional expression evaluates to either $\mathtt{true}$ or
+In the informal semantics for if-expressions, we only considered $\mathtt{true}$ or $\mathtt{false}$ as possibilities for the value of the conditional.
-$\mathtt{false}$.
 What should we do here?

 One option is to be more permissive in the semantics for if-expressions.
 As in C-like languages, we could treat 0 as "falsy" and non-zero integers as "truthy".
-Thus, if the condition evaluated to the integer not equal to 0, we would take the then-branch.
+Thus, if the condition evaluated to an integer not equal to 0, we would take the then-branch.
 And if it evaluated to 0, we would take the else-branch.

 Our only other option is to declare these kinds of expressions as "invalid".
 We could then refuse to evaluated these invalid expression.